A Facet Enumeration Algorithm for Convex Polytopes: Facet enumeration algorithm

-for the candidate facet $\h_i$.
-If $\h_i^{\T} \u_k^{\T}\le 1$ for $k = 1, \ldots, n$, then $\h_i$ is the hyperplane that includes the $i$th facet.
+for a candidate facet $\h_i$.
+If $\h_i^{\T} \u_k^{\T}\le 1$ for $k = 1, \ldots, n$, then $\h_i$ is the hyperplane that includes a facet.
 Since (\ref{ithPlane}) may also create an unwanted hyperplane, these unwanted hyperplanes can be identified using one of the following rules: first, inequality $\h_i^{\T} \u_i^{\T} \le 1$ is violated, i.e.,

-does not hold for some $\u_i \in \U$; second, the hyperplane has been found earlier in this process (in this case, the hyperplane will not be add to the matrix $\H$); third, $\langle \u_i, \h_i \rangle < 0$.
-If the newly found hyperplane contains a facet of the convex polytope that is not in the matrix $\H$, it is then added to $\H$ and matrix $\F$ is updated accordingly.
+does not hold for some $\u_i \in \U$; second, the hyperplane has been found earlier in this process (in this case, the hyperplane will not be add to the matrix $\H$).
+If the newly found hyperplane contains a facet of the convex polytope that is not in the matrix $\H$, it is then added to $\H$.
 Otherwise, discard the hyperplane and continue the search in the tree.